ajmccluskey/fpinscala-9-10/slides.rst

 ----------

 - At this point we have the flavour of the process
-- Keep adding combinators and refining them back to the simplest and most general forms that are still practical
+- Keep adding combinators and refining
 - Ask the questions
   + Should this work for other types?
   + What are the properties/laws I expect to hold?